This section provides you with further introductory literature on selected areas of the carbon markets.

 The ICAP status report in English presents the current developments in emissions trading systems worldwide.

-PMR and ICAP (2016): Emissions Trading in Practice: a Handbook on Design and Implementation.
+PMR and ICAP (2021): Emissions Trading in Practice: a Handbook on Design and Implementation (2nd Edition).
 Washington D.C.: The World Bank.

 PMR (2017): Carbon Tax Guide: A Handbook for Policy Makers.
 Washington D.C.: The World Bank.